-Quiz I (5%) is on CFA Ethics and will be conducted on LumiNUS in a CFA ethics component administered by Dr Lee Hon Sing.
+Quiz I (5%) is on CFA Ethics and will be conducted on LumiNUS in the CFA ethics component administered by Dr Lee Hon Sing.

 Quiz II (25%) will be held in class on week 13.
-Details of Quiz II will be provided at a later time.
+Details of Quiz II will be announced later.